Practice Areas

 scientific and cultural organizations.
 Looked to as a leader in her field, Brenda regularly presents on copyright, trademark, publishing and higher education topics for the BBA, NACUA, TAA and other entities.

-Brenda is actively involved in her industry, currently serving as the secretary of the Executive Council of the Textbook and Academic Authors Association (TAA).
-As a long-time member, she also serves on TAA’s Executive, Governance and Publishing Practices committees.
-Brenda served as a member of the Steering Committee for the Boston Bar Association’s College and University section from 2015-2021, serving as co-chair from 2016-2018.
-Brenda was also the co-chair of the BBA’s Arts, Entertainment, & Sports Law Committee from 2006-2008.
+Brenda is actively involved in her industry, currently serving on the Board of the Textbook and Academic Authors Association (TAA) after completing a six-year terms as secretary.
+As a long-time member, she also serves on TAA’s Publishing Practices and Artificial Intelligence committees.
+Brenda is a member of and previously served as co-chair and on the Steering Committee for the Boston Bar Association’s College and University section .
+Brenda also previously served as the co-chair of the BBA’s Arts, Entertainment, & Sports Law Committee.
 Brenda is an active member of the National Association of College and University Attorneys (NACUA) and the Copyright Society of the USA.

 Prior to joining Archstone Law Group as a shareholder in 2019, Brenda was a partner in her predecessor firm, Rubin & Ulrich, where she focused on copyright, trademark, publishing and higher education law.
 Brenda previously served as the Assistant Director of the Volunteer Lawyers for the Arts of MA, and as a litigation associate at the firm of Palmer & Dodge, LLP (now Locke Lord).